propenster/superfastjsonparser/README.md

 **A superfast JSON parser written from scratch in C#**

-- Lexing for dummies
+- Lexing for normal people
-- Parsing for dummies
+- Parsing for normal people
-- Reflection in C# for dummies
+- Reflection in C# for normal people
 - Deserialization

 ## References